ctmm-initiative/ctmmweb/README.md

 [The first beta version is hosted in shinyapps.io](https://ctmm.shinyapps.io/dashboard1/) so you can open it with browser.
 This version is simple in every step but complete from start to end.

-The current repo is the alpha version with much more features in data page, but the latter pages are not connected with data page yet.
+The current repo is the alpha version with much more features in data, subset page, but the latter pages are not connected yet.

 You can run current repo locally: